Category Archives: Publishing

 Unfortunately, only 113 Dash 7s were built and the whole concept of a modern 40/50-seat turboprop airliner was in doubt.
 In his book De Havilland in Canada, author Fred Hotson refers to this as “the most traumatic period in the history of de Havilland Canada”.
 Yet, from such troubled times would emerge one of the finest commuter airliners in aviation history.
 Things finally got rolling when DHC president John Sandford sided with his engineering and marketing people in pursuing an improved design, the Dash 8, to be paired with another new P&WC engine — the PW100.
 Ottawa went along and on April 19, 1983 the Dash 8 was rolled out at Downsview.
 Fred Hotson and I were there, having three days earlier delivered to John Sandford 3000 copies of The De Havilland Canada Story.
 A year earlier, John had given Fred the go-ahead to finish writing the book, and me the green light to publish it.
 To his great credit, John agreed to steer clear of the history-writing process, so Fred had a clear path to do his job.
 Sandford’s only words to me were to deliver the book in time for the Dash 8 rollout — or else.

 Getting the Dash 8 built and the book finished both were touch-and-go, but we pulled it off.
 The beautiful Dash 8 came off the line on time, and The De Havilland Canada Story squeaked through.
 At a VIP event in the plant, a leather-bound copy of our book was presented to Prime Minister Trudeau and, as far as CANAV was concerned, a dream project was “in the bag”.
-Although Chapters/Indigo would tell you today, “We don’t think aviation books will sell”, in 1983 their far smarter predecessors at W.H.
-Smith and at Classic Books sold several thousand copies of Fred’s books.

 A Global Express and Q400 on the ramp at Downsview (Larry Milberry)